eddyerburgh/blog/_posts/2016-03-16-use-javascript-to-copy-to-clipboard.md

 }
 ```

 Use this code to copy from an input or textarea.
 Replace 'elem-to-copy' with the id of the element you wish to copy.
 If you want to dynamically copy all instances of a textfield, use the code below.
-If you want to copy from a non text-field element, click <a href="#copy-from-non-textfield">here</a>.
+If you want to copy from a non text-field element, click <a rel="noopener" href="#copy-from-non-textfield">here</a>.

 ```js
 var elemsToCopy = document.getElementsByClassName( 'elem-to-copy' );